dominiclizarraga/try_fronzen_literal/README.md

 ## MAIN TAKEAWAYS

 1. Ruby 3.3.6: "You can modify strings unless you explicitly say not to with the comment"
-2. Ruby 3.4.1: "You can still modify strings, but we're warning you that soon you won't be able to"
+2. Ruby 3.4.1: "You can still modify strings, but we're warning you that soon you won't be able to" `git:(master) ruby -W:deprecated file_name.rb`
 3. Future Ruby: "All strings will be frozen by default, no comment needed!"

 ## Common Operations Demonstrated